 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

-Housed right along Butler Street in the chic neighborhood of Lawrenceville, Kickback Pinball Cafe is the place to go for enthusiasts of this popular, retro game.
-Open seven days a week, it was the first Pittsburgh location designated as a "Stern Army" location, meaning it will be the first location to receive new games from the world’s largest pinball manufacturers when released.
+Housed right along Butler Street in the chic neighborhood of Lawrenceville, Kickback Pinball Café is the place to go for enthusiasts of this popular, retro game.

-Offering exclusively pinball, Kickback hosts 15-20 machines onsite at any given time and rotates the machines periodically.
-If you find yourself wanting to play regularly, the cafe runs a weekly Sunday evening Pittsburgh Pinball League that generally amasses anywhere between 30-50 people at a time.
-Just in case you work up an appetite while playing, the cafe has made-to-order paninis, sandwiches, salads and coffee from La Prima Espresso.
+Offering exclusively pinball, Kickback hosts around 20 machines onsite at any given time and rotates the machines periodically.
+Play new, classic and hard to find cabinets you won't find anywhere else such as the new RUSH from Stern, Spooky's Halloween with incredible custom artwork and the vintage 1994 World Cup Soccer cabinet from Bally.
+Just in case you work up an appetite while playing, the café has made-to-order paninis, sandwiches, salads and coffee from La Prima Espresso.